 At the start, the pala is in front of the body, pointing to the opposing camp, in the high position.
 When the opponent performs the lob, we immediately put ourselves in profile, which allows us to reach the best position more quickly.
 The non-dominant hand (left in this case) first points to the side grid, and the closer we get to the stroke, the more it helps to stretch the body upwards.
 The dominant hand prepares the stroke with the bent elbow, and places itself slowly, at the same speed as the non-dominant hand.

-If you notice correctly, the players of padel high level perform as a break before hitting their shot.
-It is not only with the bandeja but with all the blows of padel.
-This break stabilizes the body in order to have the best possible performance.
-In this player, the break in the feet is achieved by taking a step with the non-dominant foot (the left) towards the center of the field.
-This step allows him to open the track, change downforce from back to front, and get back to the net more quickly.
-On the upper part of the body, the break takes place when both arms have reached the perfect preparation.
+If you notice, high-level padel players perform a kind of pause before hitting their shot.
+It is not only with the bandeja but with all padel shots.
+This pause allows the body to be stabilized in order to have the best possible performance.
+In this player, the pause at the feet is achieved by taking a step with the non-dominant foot (the left) towards the center of the court.
+This step allows him to open the track, change the supports from the back to the front, and go back faster towards the net.
+On the upper part of the body, the pause is achieved when both arms have reached the perfect preparation.

 We talk about preparation, end of gesture, but the place of impact is very important.
 It takes place at eye level and approximately 2 hours if your waiting position at the net is midday.
 To find this place of impact, the advice is to throw an object, a ball or a pebble to make a ricochet.
 The place where you drop the stone defines your point of impact.
 Everyone has their own, it's up to you to find your own.
 For optimum performance, the arm must be stretched at the time of striking.